A Course in Interacting Particle Systems: Generator construction

 Liggett's \cite[Theorem~I.3.9]{Lig85} allows for the case that the local state space $S$ is a (not necessarily finite) compact metrizable space.
 This is occasionally convenient.
 For example, this allows one to construct voter models with infinitely many types, where at time zero, the types $(X_0(i))_{i\in\La}$ are i.i.d.\ and uniformly distributed on $S=[0,1]$.
-For simplicity, we have restricted ourselves to finite local state spaces.
+We have made essential use of the finiteness of $S$ in several places.
+For example, the state space $\Ci(S^\La,T)$ of the backward in time process is no longer countable if $S$ is not finite and, as explained above Exercise~\ref{E:discon}, solutions to the evolution equation (\ref{Xevolve}) may no longer be unique if $S$ is allowed to be a general compact metrizable space.
+With some extra work, these difficulties can presumably be overcome (for example by requiring that solutions to (\ref{Xevolve}) are cadlag with respect to the discrete topology on $S$) but for simplicity we restrict ourselves to finite local state spaces.
+Non-compact local state spaces are more tricky, see \cite[Chapter~IX]{Lig85}.
+An alternative treatment of non-compact local state spaces, that works only for processes with finite range interactions, is given in \cite{Pen08}.

+The backward in time process of Proposition~\ref{P:back} will come back in Chapter~\ref{C:dual} when we discuss duality of interacting particle systems.
+It is also interesting to look at the mean-field limit of this process.
+One can show that in the mean-field limit, the process

+behaves as a branching process.
+As a result, solutions to the mean-field equation can be represented in terms of a stochastic process on the genealogical tree of a branching process.
+This is explained in \cite{MSS20}.